Compassion and self-compassion are not soft extras in the process of changing your life.

 “I know you’re tired.
 Just try for 5 or 10 minutes, and then you can rest.
 You’ve got this.”

-Make Self-Compassion Your First Life Change
+Make Self-Compassion One of Your First Changes